 For those with children in college, credits related to higher education expenses, such as the American Opportunity Tax Credit, could provide tax relief.
 “The American Opportunity Credit is great because up to $1,000 is refundable.
 That means you could receive as much as $1,000 even if you had no tax liability," says Miles Brkovich, a CPA with Bennett & Brkovich, LLC in Latrobe, Pennsylvania.
 "The total credit is $2,500 and applies only to the first four years of undergraduate higher education expenses.
 If you're in grad school or beyond, you may be eligible for the Lifetime Learning Credit."

 Tax laws change frequently, and credits come and go, so staying informed can be financially rewarding.
 Credits for home improvements that save energy keep more money in your wallet throughout the year and at tax time.
-For example, an investment in an alternative energy heating system for your home could let you claim 30 percent of the cost through 2016.
+For example, an investment in an alternative energy heating system for your home could let you claim 30 percent of the cost through 2019 or a reduced percentage through 2021.
 Brkovich suggests that by keeping up with tax changes, you can plan how they might affect your cash flow.

 Remember, when you use TurboTax to prepare your taxes, we’ll ask you simple questions about your situation and recommend the filing status, credits and deductions that will get you the biggest refund.

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.